Parent/Caregiver Workshops and Resources

-- Download a Fun and Facts early literacy workshop presentation (Microsoft PowerPoint, 3.3MB).
+- Download a Fun and Facts early literacy workshop presentation (Microsoft PowerPoint, 3.3MB), based on ECRR1.
 A version of the workshop presentation incorporating links to the Ohio Department of Education's Early Learning Content Standards (Microsoft PowerPoint, 3.8MB) is also available for download.
 Please note these are the 2011 standards and are being superceded by new Early Learning and Development Standards (ELDS), being implemented in the 2013-14 school year.
 The Ohio Early Literacy Crosswalk will also help you relate ECRR concepts to early learning standards.
 The Crosswalk references the new ELDS.

 - This presentation script from Elaine Betting at Lorain Public Library System was used for a library program for parents of incoming kindergarten students.
 It describes the Five Practices and easy ways to use them to support early literacy skills development.
 Elaine originally presented it in spring 2012 for parents whose children would enter kindergarten that fall.
 Librarians are welcome to use or adapt this script for your own outreach efforts.

-- Use the Ohio Early Literacy Crosswalk to relate ECRR concepts to the ODE Early Learning Content Standards and the Head Start Child Development and Early Learning Framework Outcomes.
+- Use the Ohio Early Literacy Crosswalk to relate ECRR concepts to Ohio's Early Learning and Development Standards and to the Head Start Child Development and Early Learning Framework Outcomes.

 More Workshop Resources